garrettbland/blockbuilder/README.md

 ## To Do

--   Move tool buttons to be over border
+-   Add multiple options for shape dividers
 -   add in option for left and right padding
 -   add in option to customize gap width
 -   move editor to slate
 -   add in min height or something for empty text
+-   add in reset to default/remove styles button for blocks

 ### Development